tjgillis/sdk-ios/README.markdown

 You may set a delegate for your preload if you would like to be informed when a content request is ready to display.
 See the next sections for more details.

-*NOTE:* Preloading only affects the next content request for a given placement.
+Preloading only works for the next content request for a given placement.
 If you are showing the same placement multiple times in your app, you will need to make additional preload requests after displaying that placement's content unit for the first time.

 #### Starting a content request
 The request is about to attempt to get content from the PlayHaven API.